Sector-F-Labs/ratatoskr/docs/examples.md

 7. **Keep message IDs**: Store message IDs when you need to edit or delete messages later

 8. **Validate file existence**: Check that files exist before sending ImageMessage or DocumentMessage

+9. **Use absolute paths**: All file paths in messages are absolute paths for easy access by consuming applications

 These examples should help you implement common Telegram bot interactions using Ratatoskr's unified message types.